Vista : Java Glossary

 5. Create and Format hard disk partitions

 6. right click drive.
-Removable drives are at the bottom.
+Removable drives are at the very bottom.
+You will probably have to scroll down to see them.

 You can also use